sudhakar890/books/README.md

 # Books

-> Simple RESTful API to create, read, update and delete books.
+> Simple RESTful API in Go to create, read, update and delete books.
 No database implementation yet

 ## Endpoints